otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

     organized workspace makes analyses easier and prevents data from being overwritten.

     • In working, create a directory called clean to contain all the data for this exercise.
-    Inside that directory create two additional directories: lane1 and samples.
+    Inside that directory create two additional directories: ```lane1``` and ```samples```.
 We will refer to the clean directory as the working directory.
     • Unarchive data set 1 (DS1):
        ```/opt/data/clean/lane1.tar```
        to the lane1 directory.

     • You can copy the file to your working directory and use tar to unarchive it, or you can
         change to your working directory and untar it without moving the file (this will save
         you time and will dump the unarchived files into the directory you are currently in).

 4. Your decompressed files has millions of reads in it, too many for you to examine in a
 spreadsheet or word processor.
 Examine the contents of the set of files in the terminal